krka/java8-future-guide/README.md

 in Java 8, but come from a [Google Guava](https://github.com/google/guava) ([ListenableFuture](https://github.com/google/guava/wiki/ListenableFutureExplained)) background.

-# Subtle differences

-Guava uses the terms `Function` and `AsyncFunction` where Async means that the function returns a new future.
-(This means that all methods that use a regular `Function` can be implemented with the method that takes an `AsyncFunction` and wraps the value in a `Futures.immediateFuture(x)`.)

-The equivalent of methods that take an `AsyncFunction` in Java 8 is `thenCompose` (but that is only implemented for successful futures, not exceptions).

-If you want to transform an exception by returning a different future you have to use a workaround (see below).

-There are Async variants of the methods for futures in Java 8 too, but that means something completely different: the function or callback you pass in will just be executed on a different thread.

 # Guava -> Java 8 cheat sheet

 This is a one way mapping.
 If you used to use Guava futures, you probably want to